-In the next step, we turn to potentially distinct impacts of violence on community participation in ethnically diverse areas.
+We now turn to potentially distinct impacts of violence on community participation in ethnically diverse areas.
 This is important because much of the violence in Indonesia is commonly associated with tensions across ethnic groups.
 In this case, local tensions might hamper cooperation both among and across ethnic groups.
 For this purpose, the measure of ethnic polarization, PQ, proposed by Reynal-Querol (2002) is calculated for each community, j:

-$$PQ_j = 4\sum{i=1}^{n} s_i^2 (1 - s_i),$$ (3)
+$$PQ{j} = 4\sum{i=1}^{n} s{i}^{2} (1 - s{i}), \tag{3}$$

-where $s_i$ is the relative size of the i-th largest ethnic group and n is the number of ethnic groups in community j.
+where $s_i$ is the relative size of the i-th ethnic group and n is the number of ethnic groups in community j.
 Ranging between 0 and 1, a higher value of the PQ index indicates a more ethnically polarized community, with PQ equal to 0 for an ethnically homogeneous community and PQ equal to 1 for a community with two ethnic groups of the same size.

-When this measure is included in the regression framework, Table 5 shows an overall positive relationship between ethnic polarization and citizen engagement across all types of local groups, except for security groups.
-Cooperatives, in particular, are more frequented in highly polarized communities.
+When this measure is included in the regression framework, an overall positive relationship between ethnic polarization and citizen engagement is observed across all types of local groups, except for security groups (Table 5).
+In particular, cooperatives are more frequented in highly polarized communities.
 Interestingly, dummies for specific ethnic groups, or a dummy whether the respondent belongs to the ethnic minority in the village, are not significant.
-Thus, polarization seems to be the relevant concept for capturing ethnic interaction in that case.
+Thus, polarization seems to be the relevant concept for capturing ethnic interaction in this context.